Juanma1313/battleships/README.md

 ## Introduction

-"Batleship" is an application based on the popular board game “Battleships”.
+"Battleships" is an application based on the popular board game “Battleships”.
 This implementation has been carried out in the Python programming language, and is represented graphically on a computer terminal using text and graphic characters of the ANSI standard.